bullmoose20/MK-Docs/docs/defaults/guide.md

           visible_home_top: true
           visible_shared_top: true
     overlay_files:
-      - pmm: ratings
+      - default: ratings
         template_variables:
           builder_level: episode
 ```

 Each file has a page on the wiki showing the available `template_variables` for each file.
-For example the default `pmm: ratings` has a page [here](overlays/ratings.md).
+For example the default `default: ratings` has a page [here](overlays/ratings.md).

 **In addition to the defined `template_variables` almost all default Collection and Overlay files have access to their respective [Collection](collection_variables.md)/[Overlay](overlay_variables.md) Shared Variables.**